 Focused Enforcement in Midtown

-Lake Street (28th St E to 31st St E, Columbus Ave S to 17th Ave S) was a focused enforcement area for violent crime this week.
+Lake Street #2 (29th St E to 31st St E, 12th Ave S to 17th Ave S

-Strategies for the coming week include:
+Strategies for the coming week (both areas) include:

 • Directed patrol, foot beats, proactive stops, business checks.

 • Day Beat and Evening Beat-Foot beats & directed patrol on the Greenway and the 3000 blocks of 12th Ave S, 5th Ave S, Clinton Ave S, 16th Ave S & 17th Ave S (prostitution, narcotics, overdoses, etc.)